rust-gamedev/rust-gamedev.github.io/content/news/025/index.md

 ![Screenshot of Sombervale depicting the starting location](./sombervale.png)

 Sombervale ([GitHub][sv-gh], [itch.io][sv-itch], [Twitch][sv-twitch]) by
 [@blipjoy] is a game built in seven days for Rusty Jam.
 It is styled like an old handheld game with a 160x128 screen resolution and 16-color palette.

 The top 3 things that went well for this project were the art, tilemap support, and ECS.
 On the art side, the silhouettes in the background turned out better than expected.
-The back lighting (or at least the impression of back lighting) looks quite nice, even in motion.
+The backlighting (or at least the impression of backlighting) looks quite nice, even in motion.
 Tilemap support was added near the end of the jam built on [tiled].
 It catapulted development progress from seeing major changes every day to making major changes every hour. [shipyard] is the Entity